Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/README.md

 - add more content on reference genomes to alignment section
 - add normalization section to day 3
 - add details for short rna expts
+- add section about RSEM and transcript quant/identification?
 - clean up closing remarks
 - finalize schedule and speakers